-There are two main areas where the name Annal is known to have originated; South Ronaldsay (Orkney) and Fife.
+The Annal surname is known to have originated in two main areas; South Ronaldsay (Orkney) and Fife.
 I am quite sure that the two groups are completely unrelated.
-I am equally sure that all the South Ronaldsay Annals are related to each other, but I have not been able to establish the relationships of the various branches before the parish registers start in the mid-to-late eighteenth century.
-There are therefore a number of separate groups in South Ronaldsay.
+I am equally sure that all the South Ronaldsay Annals are related to each other, but I have not been able to establish the relationships between all the various branches.

+The best I’ve been able to do is to trace each line back as far as possible and to place the various families into theoretical groups.
 Since first identifying them, I have discovered that certain groups are related to others.
 I soon found out that the Liverpool and Gravesend Annals came from South Ronaldsay and I have been able to prove that the Yorkshire Annals came from Fife.
 There are therefore a number of missing group letters.
-The only significant group which I have not (so far) been able to trace back to either Orkney or Fife is the Annals of Deal in Kent.

 Wick – Keiss; Holm